Sales Boomerang releases Q3 2021 Mortgage Market Opportunities Report - NewsBreak

 Sales Boomerang releases Q3 2021 Mortgage Market Opportunities Report

-Expanded report now offers insight into the frequency of 11 of today's top market opportunities for mortgage lenders.
 WASHINGTON, D.C., Oct.
 4, 2021 (SEND2PRESS NEWSWIRE) — Sales Boomerang, the mortgage industry’s top-rated automated borrower intelligence and retention system, today released its Q3 2021 Mortgage Market Opportunities Report.
-Despite marketwide declines in loan volume, Sales Boomerang’s report identified several fertile opportunities for mortgage lenders, including a high frequency of borrowers who are well positioned to refinance for a better rate, remove FHA mortgage insurance or tap into home equity.www.bgdailynews.com
+Despite marketwide declines in loan volume, Sales Boomerang’s report identified several fertile opportunities for mortgage lenders, including a high frequency of borrowers who are well positioned to refinance for a better rate, remove FHA mortgage insurance or tap into home equity.tippnews.com

 Comments / 0